liujingbreak/jeditplugin-parsers/README.md

 jeditplugin-parsers

-All based on ANTLR, be used fot jEdit Sidekick plugin.
+All based on ANTLR4, be used with jEdit Sidekick plugin.

 - Javascript parser
 	( supports function name hightlight, YUI-like document annotation)